Outsourcing Transcription of Research Interviews

 Speaker Identification

-The initials/first name/full name should be mentioned each time the speaker changes.
+The initials/first name/full name can be mentioned each time the speaker changes.
 This can also be marked in bold for easy identification.
-The speech of the interviewer and interviewee/s can also be differentiated by using italicized text for one of them.

-Time stamping
+Time Stamping

 A 100% accurate transcript is a myth.
 No matter how skilled a transcriptionist, there would always be some words that are unclear or inaudible on a recording.
 These should be time stamped [hh:mm] or [hh:mm:ss] and highlighted for easy identification while editing.
 You can then quickly play just that portion of the recording and make the necessary corrections when reviewing the transcript.